 Carlos Rojas uses a fantastic premise—García Lorca in hell—to reexamine the poet’s life and speculate on alternatives to his tragic end.
 Rojas creates with a surrealist’s eye and a moral philosopher’s mind.
 He conjures a profoundly original world, and in so doing earns a place among such international peers as Gabriel García Márquez, Philip Roth, J. M. Coetzee, and José Saramago.

-Carlos Rojas is a novelist, an art historian, and since the age of fifty a creator of visual works of art.
-He was born in Barcelona and came to the United States as a young man.
-In 1960 he joined the faculty of Emory University, where he is now Charles Howard Candler Professor of Spanish Emeritus.
+A novelist, an art historian, and since the age of fifty a creator of visual works of art, Carlos Rojas is Charles Howard Candler Professor of Spanish Emeritus at Emory University.
 He has received numerous important Spanish literary prizes, including the Premio Nadal.
-He lives in Atlanta, GA.
-Edith Grossman has translated into English many works by major Latin American and Peninsular writers, garnering an array of awards and honors.
+Edith Grossman is a renowned translator of works by major Latin American and Peninsular writers.

 OTHER TITLES BY THIS AUTHOR